Skip to content

 Reconnection

-Reconnection is supported by the underlying GRPCBlockingStub.
+Reconnection is supported by the underlying gRPC connections.
 If the connection to flagd is lost, it will reconnect automatically.
+A failure to connect will result in an error event from the provider, though it will attempt to reconnect indefinitely.

 The deadline for an individual flag evaluation can be configured by calling setDeadline(myDeadlineMillis).
-If the gRPC call is not completed within this deadline, the gRPC call is terminated with the error DEADLINE_EXCEEDED and the evaluation will default.
-The default deadline is 500ms, though evaluations typically take on the order of 10ms.
-For the in-process provider, the deadline is used when establishing the initial streaming connection.
-A failure to connect within this timeout will result in an error event from the provider, though it will attempt to reconnect indefinitely.
+If the remote evaluation call is not completed within this deadline, the gRPC call is terminated with the error DEADLINE_EXCEEDED and the evaluation will default.

 TLS